akashic

 What is the political history of Congressional District (at Large), Vermont?

 Akashic tracks 38 presidential elections in Congressional District (at Large), Vermont from 1876 to 2024.
 Of those, 10 went Democratic and 23 went Republican.
-The district's archetype — "Urban anchor" — captures the overall trajectory of that voting record.
+The district's typology — "Industrial Catholic Metro" — captures where that record, its demographics, and its recent swing place it among American communities.